- Questions & discussion

 - Exchange transfusion

 - Some case series have described exchange transfusion.
 However, there is no high-level evidence to support this.

 - Given that the half-life of carbon monoxide is roughly an hour (at 100% FiO2), exchange transfusion probably doesn't make sense for most patients.
-By the time of the exchange transfusion, the carbon monoxide levels will be falling anyway.
+By the time the exchange transfusion occurs, the carbon monoxide levels will be falling anyway.